 Sony has designed a camera for sports and wildlife photography.
 The Alpha a9II is mirrorless, has 24.2MP, and can shoot up to 20 frames per second.
 It has quick focusing and includes animal eye tracking.
 If you want more megapixels, try the A7R IV which has 61MP.

-The crop-sensor Sony a6600 is a more moderately priced option.
+The crop sensor Sony a6600 is a more moderately priced option.
 It has many of the same features as the Alpha a9II.
 This camera is 24.2MP and can shoot up to 11 frames per second.
 It has quick focusing and includes animal eye tracking.
 The Sony a6400 and a6500 are still available.
 Both of these bodies will have many of the features of the later version at a lower price point.
+You can also check out our Sony a6500 review for more information.

 Get Close to the Wildlife With a Telephoto Lens